German Shepherd Now

 1. Diamond Naturals Large Breed Adult: Best Pure Value

 At roughly a dollar per pound, Diamond Naturals is hard to beat on cost.
-Cage-free chicken first, with glucosamine, chondroitin, and probiotics included.
+At the time of writing, the formula lists cage-free chicken first, with glucosamine, chondroitin, and probiotics included.
 Those are features that normally show up at higher price points.
 The 40-pound bag lasts most Shepherd households close to a month.

 Many owners report solid coat condition and consistent stool quality on this food.
 It’s less well-known than Purina or Iams, which is partly why it stays affordable.